 As residency education becomes outcomes-based, each specialty has developed specialty-specific milestones for resident performance within the six domains of clinical competence.
 The Milestones are competency-based developmental expectations that can be demonstrated progressively by residents from the beginning of their education through graduation to the unsupervised practice of their specialty.
-Pathology milestones were implemented July 1, 2014, followed by revision in 2019, which is effective as of July 1st, 2019.
-There are 21 milestones, which are listed above under the competencies.
+Pathology milestones were implemented July 1, 2014, followed by revision in 2019, (effective July 1st, 2019).
+There are 21 milestones, listed under the competencies above (refer to page 4).
 For details, refer to ACGME website for pathology specific milestones.